-4. Equal treatment of shareholders and transactions with related parties
+4. Equal treatment of shareholders

 Orkla has one class of share and each share entitles the holder to one vote.
 Each share has a nominal value of NOK 1.25.
-Further information on voting rights at general meetings is provided under point 6, General Meetings.
+We have provided further information on voting rights at general meetings under point 6, General Meetings.

 The company's policy is to not dilute the shareholdings of existing shareholders.
-In accordance with this policy, there have been no real share capital increases in the company in recent years.
+In accordance with this policy, we have not carried out any real share capital increases in the company in recent years.
 Should the Board of Directors wish to propose to the General Meeting that a departure be made from the pre-emptive right of existing shareholders in the event of a capital increase, such a proposal will be justified by the common interests of the company and the shareholders, and the grounds for the proposal will be presented in the notice of the general meeting.